 Thomas Jefferson (1816)

 Stephen's research agenda is motivated by an interest in institutional and ideational development, parties in government, legislative behavior, and political strategy.

 His dissertation examines the link between constitutional interpretation and development and temporality through American history.
 The project is heavily influenced by constitutional law, history, philosophy, and political science.
 The goal of the dissertation is to examine periodicity with a focus on the unique way that the U.S. Constitution enables, shapes, and is altered by periods of significant legal, economic, technological, and social change.
-Using an empirical framework, periodicity is examined through a systematic lens, providing a new and dynamic portrait of American constitutionalism and our nation’s evolving democracy.
+Using an interpretive framework, periodicity is examined through a systematic lens, providing a new and dynamic portrait of American constitutionalism and our nation’s evolving democracy.